nzaupa/FPGA_resonant_converter/_sources/docs/intro/state_of_the_art.md

 #   - \usepackage{siunitx}
 ---

-# SOTA in battery charging with
+# State of the Art

 -   FHA: First Harmonic Analysis